Analysis of the impact of fear in the presence of additional food and prey refuge with nonlocal predator-prey models

 \section{Numerical Results}

-In this section, we have validated the proven analytical findings through numerical simulation.
+This section validates proven analytical findings through numerical simulation.
 First, the dynamics of the temporal model are explored, and then the significance of incorporating the spatio-temporal model is analyzed.
-Later, we have demonstrated how the nonlocal interaction has influenced the dynamical nature of the system.
-Unless it is mentioned otherwise, we fix some of the parameters used in the model, and they are mentioned in Table \ref{Table:1}.
+Later, we demonstrated how nonlocal interaction has influenced the dynamic nature of the system.
+We have adopted the finite difference method to solve the proposed spatio-temporal reaction-diffusion model numerically.
+This method is a widely used numerical technique for approximating the solutions of partial differential equations.
+Unless it is mentioned otherwise, we fix some of the parameters used in the model, which are given in Table \ref{Table:1}.